 "NIMBioS has united the forces of mathematical and computational biology communities and forever changed the landscape of mathematical biology research and education in the US and the world."

 NIMBioS began as a National Science Foundation (NSF) Synthesis Center supported through NSF's Biological Sciences Directorate via a Cooperative Agreement with the University of Tennessee totaling more than $35 million over ten years.
 Since 2021, it has transitioned away from NSF Center funding, but is still an active and thriving home for the global math bio community.
 Supporting cutting-edge, cross-disciplinary research at the interface of mathematics and biology, NIMBioS offers a range of fellowships for visiting scientists and educators each year.
-Since March 2009 when NIMBioS programs officially began, NIMBioS research and educational activities have included more than 8,500 visits by individuals from more than 50 countries and every U.S. state, which have led to the publication of more than 700 journal articles.
+Since March 2009 when NIMBioS programs officially began, NIMBioS research and educational activities have included more than 8,500 visits by individuals from more than 55 countries and every U.S. state, which have led to the publication of more than 900 journal articles.

 A major goal of mathematical models and analysis in biology is to provide insight into the complexities arising from the non-linearity and hierarchical nature of biological systems.
 While the primary goal of NIMBioS under the original Center grant was to foster the maturation of cross-disciplinary approaches in mathematical biology and to foster the development of a cadre of researchers who are capable of conceiving and engaging in creative and collaborative connections across disciplines to address fundamental and applied biological questions.
 Our vision for NIMBioS is to efficiently utilize NSF funding: 1) to address key biological questions by facilitating the assembly and productive collaboration of interdisciplinary teams and 2) to foster development of the critical and essential human capacity to deal with the complexities of the multi-scale systems that characterize modern biology.